Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 Vision Zero is a transportation strategy to eliminate all traffic fatalities and serious injuries for people using all modes of transportation while increasing safe, healthy, equitable mobility for all.
 Vision Zero recognizes that humans make mistakes and therefore the transportation system should be designed to minimize the consequences of human error.
 The concept was first implemented in Sweden in the 1990s and has since then gained momentum worldwide.
 Learn more about Vision Zero.

 Community engagement is a critical component of the project process.
-The community will be invited to provide input at upcoming pop-up events and public meetings.
-The project team recently launched the first phase of community outreach, including a survey and mapping exercise, which is anticipated to be open through late August.
-Please provide input on your transportation safety concerns.
-A second round of community outreach will begin in late 2024.
+The project team recently concluded the first phase of community outreach, including a survey and mapping exercise on transportation safety.
+The second round of community outreach will launch in January 2025, when the community will be invited to provide feedback on the draft Vision Zero Action Plans.
 You can also submit a comment to the project team at any time.

 This effort is led by Boulder County, Superior, and Lafayette (the Partners) who joined forces to apply for Safe Streets and Roads for All (SS4A) grant funding to address regional traffic-related deaths and serious injuries.
 Each Partner will develop a Vision Zero Action Plan (VZAP) which will be a detailed analysis of traffic crashes and risk factors in the county and specific recommendations to comprehensively improve transportation safety in the coming years.